AristaUpstateNY/Newsletter/docs/index.md

 # Arista UpstateNY Region Newsletter

-Welcome to the August 2025 newsletter for Arista customers in the U.S. Upstate NY Region!
+Welcome to the October 2025 newsletter for Arista customers in the U.S. Upstate NY Region!

 We welcome your feedback on the newsletter.
 If you have any ideas on what you want to see, please reach out to [UpstateNY@arista.com](mailto:UpstateNY@arista.com)